DeanLemans/deanlemans.github.io/content/vault_rules.md

 > - how to format

 > this vault is written as a legacy of mine(?),
-> therefore it should be future proof.
+> therefore it should be future-proof.

 # to integrate